MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-performance-data.md

 Your performance data should align with the performance targets.
 The data needs to represent workload or flow performance completely and accurately as it relates to performance targets.
 For example, the response time for a web service has a performance target of 500 ms. Make it a routine to analyze the data, as frequent evaluations allow for early detection and mitigation of performance issues.

 - *Create alerts.* It's beneficial to have alerts that are actionable, enabling prompt identification and rectification of performance problems.
-These alerts should clearly indicate which performance threshold has been breached, the potential business effect, and the involved components.
+These alerts should clearly indicate the breached performance threshold, the potential business effect, and the involved components.
 Start by setting common and recommended alert.
 Over time, you can modify these criteria based on your specific needs.
 The primary objective of these alerts should be to forecast potential performance drops before they escalate into significant issues.
 If you can't set an alert for an external dependency, consider devising a method to gather indirect measurements, like the duration of a dependency call.

 - *Set data collection limits.* Determine and set logical limits on the volume of data you collect and its retention duration.
 Telemetry can sometimes produce overwhelming amounts of data.
 It's essential to focus on capturing only the most vital performance indicators or have an efficient system in place to extract meaningful insights from your performance data.